aryziz/CTSeg3D-IKT213/README.md

 ```

 4. Add a data directory with tif data and a results subdirectory in it.
 5. Run `python xctp/preprocess.py` to test the preprocessing as it is implemented now.
+Resulting `tif` file is outputted inside the `results` directory.

 6. Install pre-commit hooks (Before committing changes, for developers)